Wisconsin Bartending License Certification

-This is the required and state approved Wisconsin bartender licensing certification course.
+This is the required and state approved Wisconsin bartending license certification course for all bartenders, servers and managers in all counties.
 This course is approved and required for both on-premise and off-premise situations by the Wisconsin Department of Revenue.
-It's also known as the Wisconsin Alcohol Server Permit or Wisconsin Responsible Beverage Training.
-This Wisconsin alcohol certification training fully complies and is recommended for Wisconsin statutes 125.04, 125.17, and 134.66.
-Our Wisconsin alcohol certification course gives you with the tools to sell and serve alcohol responsibly both on-sale and off-sale.
+It's also known as the Wisconsin alcohol server license or WI beverage server license.
+This Wisconsin alcohol certification course fully complies with the state and was created for informing servers, bartenders, and managers about Wisconsin statutes 125.04, 125.17, and 134.66.
+Our Wisconsin alcohol certification course gives you with the tools to learn to serve WI beverage service responsibly both on-sale and off-sale.

 Click this link for the current listing of many of Wisconsin's city clerk offices.

 More links to town websites in Wisconsin: city clerks directory

 Since 1985, we have alcohol certified tens of thousands of individuals and businesses in Wisconsin over the last 35 years.
 This course is created by former bar and restaurant managers, bartenders, and servers.
 Free certificate and wallet card are given and downloaded immediately after completion of the course.
 When completed, take our Wisconsin alcohol certificate to the city clerk's office in the city or town where you are working.
 We cover topics in our Wisconsin bartending certification course about how old you need to be to become a bartender and how to get your bartender license.
 For reference, we have a web page dedicated to some helpful bartender career statistics in the US.
 For general information on obtaining a bartending license (not specific to any state), see our Ultimate Guide to Getting a Bartending License.

 It's easy to begin and complete in one sitting or take our training course at your leisure.
 Leave and come back to the course as many times as needed.
 When you return, the training will pick up where you last had left.